 It's a big leap, going from saving the world on a regular basis to trying to get the goods on some middle-aged hubby bopping the babysitter, but it's one JESSICA JONES, a former super-hero who now runs her own P.I. firm, has decided to make.
-Alias Investigations deals in the humdrum world of missing people and cheating spouses, but it's set against a comic book world where there are superheroes constantly flitting about. it makes for some interesting twists on both the P.I. and superhero genres.
-Like the client who seems more worried that his wife might be a mutant than that she's been playing slap-and-tickle with the neighbour.
+Alias Investigations deals in the humdrum world of missing people and cheating spouses, but it's set against a comic book world where superheroes are constantly flitting about, making for some interesting twists on both the P.I. and superhero genres.
+Like the client who seems more worried that his wife might be a mutant than that she's possibly been playing slap-and-tickle with the neighbour.

 It's not an entirely original idea (writer Brian Michael Bendis' own Powers comic book deals with the same scenario, almost, except that it features super-powered cops, not a private eye) but this isn't some cobbled-together world of superheroes.
 The appeal here is that this is the Marvel Universe where Jessica plies her trade.

 Her superhero past (which Bendis made up in its entirety) consisted of a brief stint as a member of the Avengers.
 Luke Cage (Hero-for-Hire) and Matt Murdock (Daredevil) show up early in the series, and later on, another of Marvel's private eyes, Jessica Drew (aka "Spider-Woman") pops up.
 And she's dating Ant Man of the Avengers for most of the run.